taiwowhyte/linkedin_etl/README.md

 Canonical job seniority levels.

 curated/company / curated/company_w_unknown
-Canonical company dimension and a variant preserving job-level linking.
+Canonical company dimension and a variant preserving the company name set on the job posting.